SAFLOK 410: CONCEALED FIX ROOFING

 Note that when using Aluminium material on galvanized steel purlins, the use of an isolation tape or similar to prevent the bridging of the two dissimilar materials is recommended.
 Should the two metals have direct contact it will ultimately result in the manifestation of galvanic corrosion, and the service life of the Aluminium will be compromised.

 Material and coating thickness can vary regionally.
 Consult your local Safintra branch for availability.

 PURLIN SPACING & DRAINAGE

 Span tables are for Saflok 410® with light foot traffic only.
 It is based on 1.5kN downward load and 2kPa negative wind loading.
 The span table below refers to the maximum recommended spans.
-For further information, consult Safintra’s Technical Department and SANS 10160-3.
+For further information, consult Safintra’s Technical Department.

 Saflok 410® clips are calculated at 145g per clip – You will require approximately 3 clips per m².

-The anchor mechanism of the Saflok 410® Clip is design registered with South African Design Appl.
-No. F2017/00456*
+The anchor mechanism of the Saflok 410® clip is design registered with South African Design Application No. F2017/00456*.

 LENGTH AND ROOF PITCH

-Where insulation is to be installed, you may need to increase the length of the fasteners given below, depending on the density and thickness of the insulation and spacer.
+Where insulation is to be installed, you may need to increase the length of the fasteners given below, depending on the density and thickness of the insulation.

 When the fastener is properly tightened: